 The conversation turned to tourism and the idea that there was a need in the safari industry for a place where people could come on safari and enjoy their wildlife photography throughout the year.
 At that time all other photo safari operators offered set departures to different locations hosted by a wildlife photographer (whose presence was being paid for by the members of the group as part of their package).

 These photo safaris we aimed at hardcore enthusiasts who had all their own gear and who were hoping to enhance their skills by spending time photographing alongside someone with greater experience and hopefully the ability to impart that knowledge throughout the safari.

 This meant that guests had to chose travel times based on someone else’s schedule and it excluded people wanting to start in wildlife photography but hadn’t necessarily taken the financial plunge and bought themselves a camera.

 The other problem was by going to lots of different places all the time you are never really at one with the environment you are photographing in.
 Unless you are present all year you will never fully understand the seasonality, environmental subtleties, animal behaviour and movements to enable your guests to make the best of their limited time on safari.
 And so we had to establish ourselves somewhere that was going to be a “slam dunk” for wildlife photography throughout the year.

 Toby and Guts agreed that there really was only one place – The Chobe, Botswana.

-In 2018 Pangolin will be opening our new lodge in The Chobe as well as our camp in the Okavango Delta to add to the Pangolin Voyager Houseboat that was bought in 2015.
+In 2018 Pangolin will be opening our new lodge in The Chobe as well as our camp in the Okavango Delta to add to the Pangolin Voyager Houseboat that we acquired in 2015.

 Our growth has been meteoric but made possible with an amazing team of people who have joined us along the way and without whom Pangolin Photo safaris would not have had the success that it has.

-We have big plans for the future and we invite you to be a part of the journey
+We have big plans for the future and invite you to be a part of the journey.